Raytchellee/monty/README.md

 # monty
-A repository for Implementing Stack and Queues in C Data structures implementing stacks and queues
+A repository for Implementing Stack and Queues in C
+To know what a stack is and when to use it
+Data structures
+implementing stacks and queues
 Monty byte code files can contain blank lines